White list information

 Request for information

-- The mark "(*)" indicates a host which is reported by a contributor.
+- The mark "(*)" indicates a host which was reported by a contributor.

 - Each comment line describes an FQDN of the host or a domain name of the owner of the host as well as the date of publishing.
 If you want to know what organization owns the domain, search the web on the domain name.